kuonanhong/audiomate/paper/paper.md

 by providing a consistent way to work with them.

 Audio datasets have various formats, almost every single dataset has it's own format.
-So everytime a new dataset is used, a piece of code has to be written to load and parse the data.
+So every time a new dataset is used, a piece of code has to be written to load and parse the data.
 Having the data loaded, often some kind of preprocessing is necessary.
 Finally, if the data is intended to be used with some kind of machine learning toolkit, it has to be saved in another specific format.